-Huawei Y9s lands in our hands when the Chinese phone maker is in hot waters.
-The US-China trade war, although, has slowed down international launches but it has made headways in upgrading its new devices, and the latest mid-ranger is a testament of the more aggressive approach.
+Huawei Y9s 2019 knocks on our door when the Chinese phone maker is in hot waters.
+The US-China trade war, although, has slowed down international launches but Huawei has made headways in upgrading its new devices, and the latest mid-ranger is a testament to the more aggressive approach.

-Huawei Y9s is the successor to original Y9 we got hold of some 6 months ago and a part of the famous Y series that addresses entry-level and mid-price category.
+Huawei Y9s 2019 is the successor to the original Y9 2019 we got hold of some 6 months ago and a part of the famous Y series that addresses entry-level and mid-priced categories.

-For PKR 42,999, it may seem to feature fewer lenses on the rear, but we should not make an early conclusion before exploring this device.
+For PKR 42,999 (launch price), it may seem to feature fewer lenses on the rear, but we should not make an early conclusion before exploring this device.
 Let’s jump straight to our main review.

 Huawei Y9s Specs

 - Chipset: Hisilicon Kirin 710f

 - Camera (rear): 48MP + 8MP + 2MP

 - Camera (front): 16MP pop-up

 Design and Display